 Although uncommon, con artists and thieves have been known to take advantage of the elderly just by knocking on their door.
-They go about it in a variety of ways, but perhaps the most common elder financial abuse fraud is the home repair scam.
+They go about it in a variety of ways.
+The most common elder financial abuse fraud is the home repair scam.
 The home repair scam occurs when one or two people offer a phony service in hopes of wringing some money out of the senior or in hopes of getting an idea of the layout of their home in order to seek for valuables or to rob them at a later date.

 Phone Calls & Letters

 Scams via phone, emails, and letters are by far the most common.
-You may see right through those solicitations to send in your information to claim a prize you’ve just won, but could you decipher if a call from a relative who’s in trouble or the IRS demanding money is a scam?
+You may see right through those solicitations to send in your information to claim a prize you’ve just won.
+However, could you decipher if a call from a relative who’s in trouble or the IRS demanding money is a scam?

-It’s very easy to confuse a family member who’s in trouble when the call is breaking up and the caller is clearly crying and in distress.
+It’s very easy to confuse a family member who’s in trouble.
+This happens when the call is breaking up and the caller is clearly crying and in distress.
 People are quick to help a loved one in need and act without thinking to verify the situation.